channingwalton/qanda/README.md

 The model must support the following:

-1. Questions whose answers are of different types: Strings, Dates, Booleans, etc.
+1. Questions whose answers are of different types: Strings, Dates, Booleans, Address, Phone Number, etc. Note that these are not all primitives.
-2. Given a list of questions of different types, produce different representations of the questionnaire:
-  * pretty print
-  * ui components (as html)
-  * json
-  * etc.
-3. Questions can be optional
+2. Questions can be optional
+3. Questions must support multiple Answers - eg. phone numbers
 4. A measure of how complete the questionnaire is - all non-optional questions must be answered
 5. Validation rules
-  * string longer than a certain length
+  * eg. string longer than a certain length, age greater than 16, etc.
-  * individual questions such as dates before/after some date
-  * inter question validation, eg
+  * inter question validation:
     * current address does not match the address you gave on your identity document
     * You haven't given at least 3 years address history
   * essentially an arbitrarily complex expression for a question using its current answer _and_ any other answer provided so far
+6. Given a list of questions of different types, produce different representations of the questionnaire:
+  * pretty print
+  * ui components (as html)
+  * json
+  * etc.

 ## Oh, and one more thing …